gamedesign

 21. Computational Thinking

-You chose a complex problem to work on and you used the four stages of computational thinking to create a solution.
+You chose a complex problem to work on and you used the four stages of computational thinking to create a solution with your documentation in your Computational Thinking Planning Document.
 Now let's take it through an evaluation process to improve its effectiveness and/or to inform programming decisions.

 • You can gather feedback informally by talking to your peers or intended audience if you designed it for another age group.